 Hospice of Western Kentucky serves patients and their families who are moving through the final stages of life, offering support with a foundation of grace, hope, strength, and comfort.
 At Hospice of Western Kentucky, we believe that each day can be filled with precious moments, and our entire team is dedicated to helping make those moments possible.

 Facing a life-limiting illness is never easy.
-When you choose our care, we are truly honored and humbled to walk this very important journey with you, and I am truly blessed to work with an extraordinary team of skilled professionals and volunteers who are fully committed to the purpose of providing a personalized plan of care dedicated to you and your loved ones.
+When you choose our care, we are truly honored and humbled to walk this very important journey with you.
+Hospice of Western Kentucky is an extraordinary team of skilled professionals and volunteers who are fully committed to the purpose of providing a personalized plan of care dedicated to you and your loved ones.

-In the past year, Hospice of Western Kentucky took another great step in providing the very highest quality care by opening our freestanding inpatient unit, the Heartford House.
+In Oct.
+2013, Hospice of Western Kentucky took another great step in providing the very highest quality care by opening our freestanding inpatient unit, the Heartford House.
 The Heartford House provides our most acute patients:

 Perhaps you have been touched in some way by our care.
 If so, we hope you will share your experience with us and with your friends and family who may now be at that time in their journey.
 Real life stories of how people have benefited from Hospice of Western Kentucky's care often inspire others to seek us out when they are in need.

 Healthcare is in a state of transition.
 Old paradigms are shifting and new models of care are emerging.
 While we may not be able to predict what the future holds, there will always be a need for compassionate, expert service.
 We remain committed to meeting that need - and to being an integral part of quality care.